Achievable logoAchievable logo

 (spoiler)

-The numerator has a degree of 4 and the denominator has a degree of 3 (case 3).
-For a large magnitude of x, the expression can be reduced to
+The numerator has a degree of 4 and the denominator has a degree of 3 (Case 3).
+For a large magnitude of x, the lower-powered terms are negligible, reducing the fraction to:

 x→−∞lim−5x3−2x4=x→−∞lim52x=−∞